ukrmine/ionet/README.md

 curl -L https://github.com/ukrmine/ionet/raw/main/install.sh -o install.sh
 ```
 <!--endsec-->

+Execute script to create VM for ionet worker depolyment

+    chmod +x install.sh && ./install.sh

+Open console of the created VM

+    virsh console ionet
+    user: ionet
+    password: Password

+To be continiud !!!

+# Scripts for IO.NET worker check containers and rebuild

 You must be a root user (the line in the console must start with root).
 Change to root user "sudo -s"